Unified reconstruction of the Lyman-alpha power spectrum with Hamiltonian Monte Carlo: Forward modeling

+Fig.~\ref{fig:corner_plots_quad} shows the posterior of the quadrupole-monopole ratio parameters, while Fig.~\ref{fig:corner_plots_hexa} shows the posterior of the hexadecapole-monopole ratio parameters.
+These parameters still fill the prior volume.
+However, a correlation between the $a-c$ parameters of the quadrupole-monopole ratio and another correlation between the $a_1-c$ parameters of the hexadecapole-monopole ratio seems to emerge.
+These correlations can justify a minor parameterization of Eqs.~(\ref{eq:quad_mono_ratio}) and (\ref{eq:hexa_mono_ratio}).

-Fig.~\ref{fig:joint_rec_cov} illustrates the estimated inverse covariance, which reveals correlations between neighboring knots.
-This is expected due to linear interpolation of knots in forward modelling.
-The weaker correlations between more distant knots result from a more complicated interplay between the data covariance matrix and mapping two-point statistics to the multipoles of \pthreed.
+Lastly, Fig.~\ref{fig:joint_rec_cov} illustrates the estimated inverse covariance, which reveals correlations between neighboring bins of the reconstructed power spectrum.
+This is expected due to linear interpolation in forward modelling.
+The weaker correlations between more distant bins result from a more complex interplay between the data covariance matrix and the mapping of two-point statistics to the multipoles of \pthreed.